top of page

 1. Fixing Leaky Faucets

-A leaky faucet can be annoying and costly over time.
+A dripping tap can be annoying and expensive over time.
 Most leaks are caused by worn-out washers.
-To fix it, you need to:
+To fix a tap:

-• Take out the old washer and replace it with a new one.
+3. Replace the old washer with a new one.

-• Reassemble the faucet and turn the water back on.
+4. Reassemble the tap and turn the water back on.

-This simple repair can save you money and help conserve water.
+This simple repair can save money and help conserve water.

 2. Patching Holes in Walls

-Tiny holes from nails or other minor damage are easy to fix.
-You can patch these holes using spackle or joint compound.
-Follow these steps:
+Small holes from nails or minor damage are easy to fix.
+You can patch them with spackle or joint compound:

-• Sand it lightly to create an even surface, and then repaint as necessary.
+4. Lightly sand to create an even surface, then repaint as needed.

-It’s an inexpensive way to preserve your home’s appearance.
+It’s an inexpensive way to maintain your home’s appearance.

 Close-up view of patched wall ready for painting